-- Inform your closing/settlement agent of the need to mail documents as soon as possible.
-This will allow them to better coordinate the document preparation and signing process. - Provide your closing/settlement agent with a physical address and the best phone number for each party involved in the transaction.
+- Inform your settlement agent and lender of the need to mail documents as soon as possible.
+This will allow them to better coordinate the document preparation and signing process. - Provide your settlement agent and lender with a physical address and the best phone number for each party involved in the transaction.
 Most overnight delivery services will not deliver to a P.O.
 Box. - Be aware that many lenders have specific closing practices that may differ from local customs.
 Not all lenders allow documents to be signed in advance of the closing date, and some require that the documents be signed in the presence of an attorney or at a local settlement agent's office. - Allow sufficient turnaround time for the documents to be signed.
 This may decrease the chances of funding delays due to errors in the signing process.
-In order to disburse funds on a transaction, your closing/settlement agent may require the original documents to be returned and in their possession.
+In order to disburse funds on a transaction, your lender will require the original documents to be returned and in their possession.
 The minimum time required to send and receive documents is three business days.